files-community/Files/README.md

 Files UWP is an all in one File Explorer solution.
 Whether you want to simplify your experience with your files or want to try something new, Files is a one-stop solution to exploring your files on the fly.

 ## Why should I contribute?
 You should contribute to Files UWP because it helps everyone.
-When you contribute on GitHub, you are helping the community by fixing bugs that only you might know how to fix.
-These changes get uploaded to the final product for all consumers to enjoy.
+When you contribute on GitHub, you are helping the community by fixing bugs that others may not know how to fix.
+These changes get included in the final product for all users to enjoy.

 ## How to build Files UWP from the source code
 - Install Visual Studio 2019 & UWP Development Kit.
 - Clone the source and open the Files.sln in VS.
 - VS installs all missing dependencies for you.
 - Launch the package project.